dmhacker/drsh/README.md

 * The server section has a `hostname` and `redisuri` field.
 The URI specifies the Redis node that the server should connect to.
 The hostname specifies what the machine's unique name in the network is.
-* The client section has an `aliases` section, which can optionally consists of zero or more aliases.
-An alias represents a username/hostname/uri combination in shorthand.
-Rather than entering the full combination every time a client wants to log into a specific server, they can instead just type in the alias.
+* The client section has an `aliases` section.
+An alias represents a saved combination for connecting as a specific user on a reachable host through some Redis instance.
-This is similar to how aliases work in SSH.
+Aliases are required for all client commands to minimize leakage of sensitive connection details on the command line.

 Please also note that while servers can be run as root and have access to logins as root, the practice of logging in as a root as a client is **explicitly